 - good at listening and communicating

 - trustworthy, with high levels of integrity

-- empathetic, and able to relate to people from a wide range of backgrounds.
+- able to relate to a wide range of people.

 Useful experience for human resources advisers includes: